saching6/DS_challenge/README.md

 The label is binary and derived from `incident_duration_band`: an incident is **major** if it runs 20 minutes or longer.
-The band is used in preference to the calculated clock difference because it is STM's own assignment and therefore reflects an operational determination of severity, not an arithmetic one.
+The band is used in preference to the calculated clock difference because it is STM's own assignment and therefore reflects an operational determination of severity

 | Split | Window | n | Positives | Base rate |
 |---|---|---|---|---|